 Whether it’s the durability and heat resistance of Digital ABS for aerospace and automotive, the ant-tear nature of Agilus30 for rubber-like parts in motor racing, the biocompatibility of MED610 for medical and dental or the toughness of VeroFlex for eyewear, it’s now possible to efficiently produce prototypes that are as close to the end product as it’s possible to be.

 That has huge advantages for designers and manufacturers, who have been able to slash lead times and bring products to the market much quicker than ever before.

 PolyJet 3D printing offers true multi-colour capability.
 The flagship Stratasys J750 machine offers more than 360,000 colour combinations, meaning prototypes not only feel and operate like finished products but look exactly like them too, without the need for painting or assembly.

 Top-class aesthetics and unmatched product realism, with texture mapping and colour gradients, all point to a new era of manufacturing.

 Many methods of 3D printing require support material during production to ensure accuracy, anchor parts to the build platform and aid the creation of delicate, overhanging features.

-The beauty of PolyJet is that its support material is easily removable by hand – a major benefit over SLA, for example, where such material must be sanded away during post-processing.
+The aesthetic benefits of PolyJet include its support material being easily removable by hand – a major benefit over SLA, for example, where such material must be sanded away during post-processing.

 To allow the draining of excess resin, SLA parts are not built fully cured and therefore also require additional curing in a UV oven.
 With PolyJet, parts are fully cured during the build and offer an incredibly smooth finish straight off the machine.